kunwar-vikrant/Facebook-Friend-Recommendation-Engine/README.md

 ### Business objectives and constraints:
 - No low-latency requirement.
-- Probability of prediction is useful to recommend ighest probability links
+- Probability of prediction is useful to recommend highest probability links

 ### Performance metric for supervised learning:
-- Both precision and recall is important so F1 score is good choice
+- Both precision and recall is important so F1 score is good choice.
-- Confusion matrix
+- Confusion matrix.